HD 20868

 HD 20868 is a star in the southern constellation Fornax.
 With an apparent visual magnitude of 9.92, it is much too dim to be visible to the naked eye.
-Parallax measurements give a distance estimate of 156 light years from the Sun.
+Parallax measurements give a distance estimate of 156 light-years from the Sun.
 It is drifting further away with a radial velocity of +46.2 km/s, having come to within about 37.89 pc around 312,000 years ago.

-This object is a K-type star with a stellar classification of K3/4 III/V. It is around eight billion years old with 76% of the mass of the Sun and 73% of the Sun's radius.
+This object is a K-type star with a stellar classification of K3/4 III/V. The luminosity class is poorly constrained; the star's evolutionary status appear to be either main sequence or a giant star.
+It is around eight billion years old with 76% of the mass of the Sun and 73% of the Sun's radius.
 It is radiating 25.5% of the luminosity of the Sun from its photosphere at an effective temperature of 4,811 K. The metallicity of the star is near solar, meaning it has about the same abundance of iron as in the Sun.
+Its properties are consistent with those of a main sequence star.

 The star HD 20868 is named Intan.
 The name was selected in the NameExoWorlds campaign by Malaysia, during the 100th anniversary of the IAU.
 Intan means diamond in the Malay language.